kawu/traversal/README.md

 This repository contains an implementation of a multiword expression (MWE) identification system based on tree-structured conditional random fields (CRFs).
-This system participated in the [shared task][shared-task] on automatic identification of verbal multiword expressions, edition 1.1, and ranked 1st in the general cross-lingual ranking of the closed track systems.
+This system participated in the [PARSEME shared task][shared-task] on automatic identification of verbal multiword expressions, edition 1.1, and ranked 1st in the general cross-lingual ranking of the closed track systems.

 Installation